As money leaves Russian stocks, China, other BRICS benefit

 The outpouring of money from Moscow has led analysts to ask: where is all this cash going?

-As funds exited Russia, emerging equity funds as a whole, tracked by EPFR, drew buoyant flows totalling more than $10 billion over July and the first week of August.
+As funds exited Russia, emerging equity funds as a whole, tracked by EPFR, drew buoyant flows totaling more than $10 billion over July and the first week of August.

 Russia has a relatively small 5 percent share in MSCI's emerging equity index, but given $1.3 trillion is benchmarked to that index, a lot of money is at stake.